SAP-samples/teched2025-AI167/exercises/ex1-setup-python-environment.md

 <img src="images/new_file.png" width="900"/>
 </p>

-➡️ Paste in the service key into ```TECHED2025-AI167/.aicore-config.json```, which should look similiar to the following.
+➡️ Paste in the service key into ```TECHED2025-AI167/.aicore-config.json```, which should look similar to the following.
 <p>
 <img src="images/config_file.png" width="900"/>
 </p>